funkhaus/fuxt/README.md

 -   Get this working: https://github.com/nuxt/nuxtjs.org/tree/master/modules/crawler
 -   Update readme with "features" list at top, make it easier to understand.
 -   Maybe at some point, update Google Tracking with this.
 Waiting on it to get better: https://github.com/nuxt-community/gtm-module
--   Rename `site` components to `global`
--   Use scoped styles
--   Use UPPERCASE for GQL query vars
 -   Add default styles for wp-content, with prop to disable?
--   Seperate out common styles into SCSS imports
+-   Separate out common styles into SCSS imports
+-   Get this working (and playing nicely with Prettier).
+Should have --fix set to true. https://github.com/nuxt-community/stylelint-module